 Horses evolved as constant grazers of high fiber, low energy forage.
-Many health problems, such as colic and laminitis can be avoided by keeping the horse on a simple, mineral balanced grass hay diet.
+Many health problems, such as colic and laminitis can be avoided by keeping the horse on a simple, free choice grass hay diet.
 The equine digestive system is designed to break down fiber by means of microbial fermentation in the large intestine.
-Fiber can be a significant source of energy for the horse and many moderately worked horses can obtain all of their protein and energy needs from quality hay alone.
-Because some grass hays may contain surprisingly high levels of sugar, horses that are easy keepers or insulin resistant should be fed low sugar hay.
-Sugar and starch content can be tested by sending a sample to a forage testing laboratory such as Equi-analytical http://www.equi-analytical.com
+Fiber can be a significant source of energy for the horse and many moderately worked horses can obtain all of their energy needs from quality hay alone.
+Some grass hays may contain surprisingly high levels of sugar.
+Horses that are easy keepers or insulin resistant should be fed low sugar hay.
+Sugar and starch content can be tested by sending a sample to a forage testing laboratory.

-Horses that work hard, such as endurance or race horses, will perform best with a higher carbohydrate diet, including grains.
+Horses that work hard or are involved in sports that require high levels of energy, such as endurance or combined training, will perform best with a higher carbohydrate diet, including grains.
 Carbohydrates from grains (starches) are digested by enzymes in the small intestine and converted into glucose for readily available energy.
-Grains need to be slowly introduced to the horse’s diet and fed in several small meals rather than all at once.
-Excess starch that passes from the small intestine to the large intestine may result in carbohydrate overload, which can result in colic or laminitis.
-When the horse’s workload is reduced for any reason, the grain portion of the diet needs to be reduced accordingly.
-For many moderately worked horses, beet pulp, a high energy fiber, can substitute for most or all of the grain.
+Grains need to be slowly introduced to the horse's diet in order to avoid carbohydrate overload, which can result in colic or laminitis.
+When the horse's workload is reduced for any reason, the grain portion of the diet needs to be reduced accordingly.

 Protein is required for growth and tissue repair.
-Protein requirements increase slightly with exercise, but the protein to calorie ratio does not.
-There are 22 different amino acids that are needed for protein synthesis, some of which can be synthesized by the body.
-There are 10 “essential amino acids” that must be supplied by the diet to the horse – lysine, methionine, arginine, histidine, isoleucine, leucine, phenylalanine, threonine, tryptophan, and valine.
-Lysine is commonly low in mature grass hay rations and must be supplemented, particularly for growing horses.
+Excess protein can be converted to energy, but it is an inefficient process compared to carbohydrates.
+Protein requirements increase slightly with exercise, but the protein-to-calorie ratio does not.
+Although there are 22 different amino acids that are needed for protein synthesis, several can be made by the tissues of the body.
+There are 10 that must be supplied to the horse lysine, methionine, arginine, histidine, isoleucine, leucine, phenylalanine, threonine, tryptophan, and valine.
+Lysine is commonly deficient in grass hay rations and must be supplimented in the diet, particularly for growing horses.
 Mature horses at maintenance are less sensitive to protein quality than growing horses, but protein needs should never be overlooked.
-According to the National Research Council guidelines, a mature horse needs approximately 23 - 30 grams of lysine daily for maintenance.
-Most grass hays only contain .3 - .6% lysine, however, a few pounds of alfalfa can supply the lysine needs of adult horses.
-Lysine may also be supplemented by adding other feeds, such as beet pulp, flax, rice bran and sunflower seeds.
-Methionine is another amino acid that is important for healthy hoof growth and, and like lysine, is usually deficient in grass hay diets.
-The actual requirements for methionine in the horse have not been established, but have been estimated to be roughly 25% of the levels for lysine.
+According to the National Research Council (NRC) guidelines, a mature horse needs approximately 21 grams of lysine daily for maintenance.
+At best, grass hays only contain .1 - .2% lysine, however, 6 lbs. of alfalfa could supply the lysine needs of that horse.
+While alfalfa hay is a good source of lysine, lysine may also be supplemented by adding other feeds, such as beet pulp, flax, rice bran and sunflower seeds.
+Methionine is another amino acid that is important for healthy hoof growth and, like lysine, is usually deficient in grass hay diets.
+Alfalfa, beet pulp, flax, rice bran and sunflower seeds are good sources.
+The actual requirements for methionine in the horse are not known at this time, but have been estimated to be roughly 25% of the levels for lysine.

-A horse’s natural diet is low in fat.
-Most grass hays contain less than 3% fat.
-Horses do require certain essential fatty acids, however, and omega 3 and 6 are important for good health.
-Most horses get sufficient omega 6 in their regular diets, but unless they have access to green grass, omega 3 needs to be supplemented.
-Feeding 4 oz. daily of freshly ground flax seed will supply sufficient levels of omega 3 fatty acids.
-A 4 to 1 ratio of omega 3 and omega 6 seems to work well for most horses.
-Horses that are prone to allergies, such as sweet itch (caused by gnat bites) often respond well to the addition of ½ cup of ground flax seed to the daily diet.
+A horse's natural diet is very low in fat.
+Most grass hays are less than 3% fat.
+Horses do require certain essential fatty acids (EFAs), however.
+Omega 3 and 6 are important for good health.
+Most horses get sufficient omega 6 in their diets, but unless they have access to green grass, omega 3 needs to be supplemented.
+2 oz. daily of freshly ground flax seed will supply sufficient levels of omega 3 fatty acids.
+Rice bran is a good source of omega 6.
+A 50-50 ratio of 3 and 6 seems to work well for most horses.
+Horses that are prone to allergies, such as sweet itch (gnat bites) often respond well to the addition of ? cup of ground flax seed to the daily diet.

-Adding fat in the form of corn oil or other stabilized oils to a horse’s diet is a popular means of increasing calories without adding carbohydrates.
-These stabilized oils, however, do not supply omega 3 essential fatty acids.
-Processing oils to remain stable on a store shelf destroys fragile essential fatty acids, the same way exposure to light, heat and oxygen does.
-Fat provides calories, but it does not build, muscle, bone or connective tissue.
+Adding corn oil or other supermarket oils to a horse's diet is a popular means of increasing calories without adding carbohydrates.
+These oils, however, do not supply essential fatty acids.
+Processing of oils to be stable on a store shelf destroys fragile EFAs, as does exposure to light, heat and oxygen.
+Corn oil is pure fat nothing else.
+Fat builds fat not muscle, bone nor connective tissue.
 While horses are able to digest and utilize high fat diets, it is best to avoid them for the serious athlete.
-High fat diets have been linked to insulin resistance in ponies and should be avoided in insulin resistant horses.

 Minerals are involved in many bodily functions, such as formation of bone and connective tissue, hormones, metabolism and energy use.
 A proper balance of minerals is also important in hoof growth and quality.